HugoLhuillier/hugolhuillier.github.io/index.md

 <h1> {{ site.title }} </h1>
 <hr>

-<h2 style="color:#cc0505; text-align:left;"> Welcome on my website! </h2>
+<h2 style="color:#db7508; text-align:left;"> Welcome on my website! </h2>

 <span style="display:block; height: 1em;"></span>

 <div style="width: 100%;overflow:auto;">
    <div style="float:left; width: 65%">

-   I am a research assistant to Nuno Coimbra and Hélène Rey, developing a DSGE with <a href="http://www.helenerey.eu/RP.aspx?pid=Working-Papers_en-GB&aid=194556523_67186463733" target="_blank"> heterogeneous financial intermediaries </a>, and to Nicolas Coeurdacier and Florian Oswald, working on the heterogeneous agent part of their new urban model.
-You can learn more on these projects, as well as on past works I have contributed to as research assistant, <a href="/research/ra">here</a>
+   I am a future Ph.D. student in Economics at Princeton University, starting my graduate studies in the Fall of 2018.
+My research is in Macroeconomics; I am particularly interested in consumption and saving behaviors, intergenerational inequality, and optimal taxation.

    <br><br>

-  <b> I am applying for PhDs this fall</b>.
-I completed my Master’s degree in economics in July 2017 at Sciences Po.
-For my <a href="/research/ind-research.html">Master’s thesis</a>, I worked on an heterogeneous agent model, questioning whether intergenerational transfers are a source of inequality.
-More generally, my research focuses on heterogeneous agents macroeconomics.
-I’m particularly interested in introducing strategic thinking in these models, e.g. to study time-consistent and optimal public policies.
+   I am currently a research assistant to Hélène Rey at the London Business School, and Nicolas Coeurdacier at Sciences Po.
+You can learn more on the projects I have contributed to as a research assistant <a href="/research/ra">here</a>.

    </div>
    <div style="float:right;">